sourcegraph/about/handbook/marketing/livestream.md

 # Livestream events (Webinars)
 ## Overview
-The following information describes the planning and execution of a Sourcegraph webinar.
+The following information describes the planning and execution of a Sourcegraph livestream event.

 ## Livestream information